lyfofvipin/lyfofvipin.github.io/_posts/c_language/2017-5-10-intro_to_c_language.md

 }
 ```

+`#` in the beginning is known as pre processor statement starting with # are called preprocessor directive ex: `#include` we use it to import the library ex: stdio, conio, math, string, alloc.

-`#include<stdio.h>` : By this line we are trying import the standard input output library.
+`#include<stdio.h>` : By this line we are trying import the standard input output library using the preprocessor directive.

 `void main()` : We are saying that start the program execution from here ( Opening a block for main function ) and the `void` in the start says the function is not returning anything.